Posted September 15, 2016

-Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching! continues to be a go-to tool for cyber criminals seeking to exploit targets for the purposes of making money.
+Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. continues to be a go-to tool for cyber criminals seeking to exploit targets for the purposes of making money.
 As a result, ransomware attacks are not only proliferating in volume and scope, but they are also becoming more sophisticated.
 According to one computer security vendor report, more new ransomware families emerged in the first half of 2016 than in all of 2015, indicating that this method of extortion is likely to continue for the foreseeable future.
 Most ransomware is delivered via e-mails or downloads from URLs hosting ransomware or exploit kits leading to ransomware.
 Over the past year, sectors that have fallen victim to ransomware campaigns include healthcare, certified public accountants, law enforcement entities, and financial institutions.
 Now, we are beginning to see ransomware attacks against universities.
-Educational services were even listed in the top five sectors filtered for incidents caused by Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
-LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
-This type of hacking is unauthorized access to another computer, or system., according to one April 2016 study.
+Educational services were even listed in the top five sectors filtered for incidents caused by hacking, according to one April 2016 study.

 Recent news reporting shows that nearly two-thirds of universities in the United Kingdom (UK) have had their computer systems held up for ransom by hackers.
 One UK university boasting a cyber security center was targeted 21 times over the past 12 months.
 According to a SentinelOne survey of 71 UK educational institutions, 23 of the 58 surveyed universities had been attacked by ransomware in the past year.
 Ransom amounts varied with the largest demanding five bitcoins (approximately $2,900).